lorenzofratus/secure-network-rebrand/README.md

 #### Items

--   `ButtonComponent.vue` is a button which can perform three different types of operations.
+-   `ButtonComponent.vue` is a button which can be used both for navigation and as a click event generator.
--   `ImageComponent.vue` is made up of an image, a text description and a ButtonComponent.
+-   `ImageComponent.vue` is made up of an image, a text description and a ButtonComponent; it is used to show syntetized information about a person or an area.
--   `InputComponent.vue` is used to model form sub-sections.
+-   `InputComponent.vue` is used to model an input or a textarea for a form.
 -   `TimelineComponent.vue` is used to highlight how many resources, grouped by type, are available for a given year.
--   `TitleComponent.vue` is used to add a simple title to a more complex element.
+-   `TitleComponent.vue` is used to add a simple title and optionally a paragraph to a more complex element.

 #### Menus